peterjmen/Cross_Platform_App/README.md

 npm install
 ```

+Finally create a `.env` file within the `server` directory and add the environment variables listed in the `.env.example` file in the same directory.

 ### Running the Application

 There are two ways to start the application, either in development mode or production mode.